Angus-C-git/SecSheets/Web/Injection/ TemplateInjection/Server-SideTemplateInjection.md

 # Server-Side Template Injection {SSTI}

-# Overview
+## Overview

-# Testing for Server-Side Template Injection
++ Server Side template injection is a vulnerability that arises when the web application utilizes a templating engine and excepts user input directly into a templated field or allows a user to use template commands directly without; limit, sanitization or restriction

-## Approach
+## Testing for Server-Side Template Injection

-+ Fuzz URL paramters with template syntax
++ Fuzz URL parameters with template syntax
-+ Where page edditing which returns somewhere on the web application is possible fuzz those inputs
++ Where page editing which returns somewhere on the web application is possible fuzz those inputs
 + Attempt to induce template related errors which reveal the template engine in use
 + Craft a exploit specific to the templating engine